 First, a warning:

 The no contact phase is just one part of the relationship recovery process.

-That is because the break itself is unlikely to change your ex’s mind.
-In fact, even if it did, you run the risk of re-entering a relationship that is doomed to fail all over again.
+Time apart — in itself — is unlikely to change your ex’s mind.
+And even if it did, and you get back together afterwards?
+You risk re-entering a relationship that is doomed to fail all over again.

 And what’s worse than breaking up?
 Breaking up twice.

-After that we will we look at what to do after no contact to get your ex back.
+After that we will we look at what you should be thinking about after completing no contact.

 NC is taking a strategic break from your ex for a calculated period of time.
 That’s the short version.